 SAT subject test scores are measured on a scale of 200 to 800.
 There are additional sub scores reported on a 20-80 scale.
 The scores of a student reflect on how he/she compared with other students who took the test.
 An average SAT score is around 1000.
 Anything above 1200 is considered a good SAT score.
 The maximum anyone can score on SAT is the perfect score of 1600.
 Since you receive scaled scores, you should have some understanding of SAT scaled scores and percentiles.

 SAT test results are typically released within 4-5 weeks of the test administration and can be viewed online.
 Students can choose to send their test scores to colleges of their choice.
 They also have the option to cancel their test score or withhold them from being sent to certain colleges.

 The SAT is conducted only a few times a year between October to June.
 You don’t have the luxury of selecting an exam date suitable as per your convenience, which is the case with other exams.
 You need to plan your exam prep according to these test dates.
 These exams are scheduled to suit your application deadlines for the fall semester.

 Here are the exam dates for the year 2017-18:

 Students who do well on the SAT tend to be good readers who possess a good vocabulary and who can sustain the pressure of answering questions in short time as the test requires you to deal with nine sections.
 For the overall preparation, SAT prep is similar to other exams in the sense that you can either take the route of self-studying or attend coaching classes.
 For self-study you need motivation and self-discipline, to continue with the routine.
 This method will definitely help you save lots of time and money.
 However, if you feel you learn best in a classroom environment, then attending coaching classes is not a bad deal.
 Remember that you can choose to study on your own or through professional help, there is no right or wrong way.

-Developed by Webinfotech
+Design and Developed by Webinfotech